Costa Rica: Overview

 Definition of ‘incidence in Costa Rica’

-As mentioned, only the transactions in which at least two of the involved parties have operations with an incidence in Costa Rica have the obligation to be notified.
+As mentioned, only the transactions in which at least two of the involved parties have operations with an incidence in Costa Rica are required to be notified.
 However, this was an issue in the early stages after the concentration authorisation process was implemented, since the Amendment did not define this concept.
 Currently, owing to COPROCOM’s precedents, there is a better understanding of this concept.

 According to COPROCOM, incidence is understood as ‘those operations which may be executed at an international level, but could have consequences or alter in any way the markets involved in the transaction.
 In other words, there may be anticompetitive effects as a result of a transaction in which the companies have sales or assets in Costa Rica’.